emma-s-marie/data422-group-project/project-diary.md

 We presented our project during the tutorial session.

 After the tutorial, Emma uploaded the slides, and we all worked on finalising the report.

+## 26/10/23

+We all proof read the report, and Emma updated the github one last time!
+Jacci also uploaded the report on LEARN and a link to this repository.

+Great work! :)